pdefusco/CAI_Inf_Service_Articles/mixtral-ngc/README.md

 * A CAI Environment in Private or Public Cloud.
 * An AI Registry deployment.
 * An AI Inference Service deployment with g6e.12xlarge GPU node group / Autoscale Range Min Max 1-4 / Root Volume Size 512.
-* A Python 3.11 Cloudera AI Runtime with PBJ Workbench IDE.
+* A Python 3.11 Cloudera AI Runtime with JupyterLab Workbench IDE.

 If you are operating in a Cloudera On Prem environment that is airgapped you have to follow a few extra steps to download the model with a python script shown as documented here: https://docs.cloudera.com/machine-learning/1.5.5/importing-model-airgapped/topics/ml-models-in-air-gapped-environment.html